harikrishna7696/Logs_Checker/README.md

 # Logs_Checker
-This project it will check the logs from .log and .gz file, Based on my requirement I written the logic and code.
+This project is used to check the logs from .log and .gz files, Based on my requirement I written the logic and code.